kieranatkins/gimp-image-annotator/README.md

 <h4>What is saved?</h4>

 `gimp-image-annotator` saves a mask where the values within the associated json file, relate to the value of the mask.
 The mask is 3 colour channels, however each colour channel is the same therefore they can be dismissed when inputted, choosing any of the channels.
+An interpretation of the of the selection box is also saved as a svg path, this may be used or may not, it is not essential to the core functionality.

 <h4>How do I use the data?</h4>